Eroica32/ericwang71/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on a supply chain project with solidity and a portfolio balancer using machine learning
+- 🔭 I’m currently working on a text embedding
 - 🌱 I’m currently learning SQL, Javascript, CSS, HTML
 - 💬 Ask me about blockchain and data analytics
 - 📫 How to reach me: ericwang7168@gmail.com